Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Finding appropriate noise amplitudes for the parameter variation (step 3)

-The task of choosing the noise amplitudes $\sigma_i$ when generating the parameter series as presented in equation \ref{eq: parameter variation} is rather problem-specific, as one has to find a satisfactory trade-off between the importance of well chosen noise amplitudes and the time it takes to compute these.
-Quality features of well chosen noise amplitudes would be that the respective coefficients of $A_p$ and $A_{op}$ from Eq. \ref{VARvary} significantly differ from zero while having small errors.
-Moreover, the noise amplitude should not be too large, i.e. no restrictions on the parameter ranges should be violated during the parameter variation process and the overall structure of the dynamical system (close to the considered equilibrium) should, of course, remain preserved.
-A possible indicator for quantifying whether the parameter variation disturbs the system too much is given by the variances of the observables when integrating the system with varying parameters.
-A possibility for checking if the respective coefficients of $A_p$ and $A_{op}$ indeed significantly differ from zero when considering a given parameter $p_i$ is presented in the following (also see section 3.6 in \cite{Luetkepohl}):
+The optimal choice of the noise amplitudes $\sigma_i$ when generating the parameter series as presented in Eq. \ref{eq: parameter variation} can be problem-specific, when finding a satisfactory trade-off between the importance of well chosen noise amplitudes and the time it takes to compute these.
+Quality features of well chosen noise amplitudes are that the respective coefficients of $A_p$ and $A_{op}$ from Eq. \ref{eq:VARvary} significantly differ from zero while having small errors.
+In principle, we aim to maximize each noise level in order to maximize the volume in parameter space which informs us on the effect of the parameters.
+However, the noise amplitude should not be too large to assure that the parameter variations do not overshadow the additive state noise allowing us to also estimate the parameter independent parts of the model properly.
+Moreover, no potential restrictions on the parameter ranges should be violated during the parameter variation process, and the overall structure of the dynamical system (close to the considered equilibrium) should remain preserved.
+We consequently implement a method that tries different noise levels iteratively.
+In general, the starting value should be sufficiently small; in case of prior knowledge about the system, larger initial values make the method more efficient (we hence picked different initial values for both systems in Sect. \ref{sec: application}).

+Our general approach is to vary the noise levels one by one, i.e. we perform the iteration for each parameter separately.
+Varying the parameters all together is, of course, more efficient.
+However, this only works if all parameters have a similar influence at similar noise amplitudes, which applies to the special case of the double-well system but not to the five-box model (see Sect. \ref{sec: application}).
+We also note that for most systems it might not be necessary to update the noise amplitudes in each iteration, which can save computational costs (as is the case in the five-box model).

+The iteration ends when the variance of an observable substantially exceeds the variance we obtain without any parameter noise (by setting a fixed threshold value somewhat larger than this natural variability).
+Thereby, the parameter variation does not overshadow the additive noise, allowing us to also estimate the parameter independent parts of the model properly.
+In addition, we check whether the observables show a relationship to the varying parameter by testing if the VAR model coefficients differ from zero.